CadQuery/cadquery/doc/free-func.rst

 Adding features manually
 ------------------------

-In certain cases it is desireable to add features such as holes or protrusions manually.
+In certain cases it is desirable to add features such as holes or protrusions manually.
 E.g., for complicated shapes it might be beneficial performance-wise because it avoids boolean operations.
 One can add or remove faces, add holes to existing faces and last but not least reconstruct existing solids.